Learn about the best sim card options in Georgia – choose the right mobile/cell phone provider for your stay in Tbilisi & Georgia.

 Mobile Internet

-However, Beeline’s massive downside is its coverage, which is a lot smaller than their competitors, especially in rural areas.
-If you will travel frequently outside of major urban areas, or live outside the main cities, then Beeline is typically a bad choice for coverage.
+However, Cellfie’s massive downside is its coverage, which is a lot smaller than its competitors, especially in rural areas.
+If you will travel frequently outside of major urban areas, or live outside the main cities, then Cellfie is typically a bad choice for coverage.
 Paying a little extra for Magti or Silknet is a must if you don’t intend to stay city-bound.

 Get Our Full Georgia Expat Guide